Table of Contents

 What Is Vesting?

-Vesting is the process of gaining ownership rights to money your employer contributed to your retirement plan, according to the IRS.
+Vesting is the process of gaining ownership rights to money your employer contributed to your retirement plan, according to the IRS.1 401(k) contributions are 100% vested, but match and profit sharing contributions require vesting.

 As you reach vesting milestones, you "own" increasingly more of the money in your account, and your employer loses the right to reclaim that money if you stop working for them.
 Once you're 100% vested, you own all of the money your employer has contributed to your 401(k) account.